tensordiffeq/tdq-docs/tensordiffeq/tensordiffeq/_build/html/_sources/gpu/gpu-considerations/index.md

 enterprise-level data center with $N$ GPUs.

-## Notes and Best-Practces for GPUs
+## Notes and Best-Practices for GPUs
 - graph-mode L-BFGS is typically faster on a single-GPU, given sufficient model size.
 On a CPU, empirically, it has been demonstrated that eager-mode L-BFGS is actually faster than graph-mode